UF-FSU CTSA K12 Mentored Career Development Program

 Frequently Asked Questions about the K12 Program

-To apply for a K12/CTSA Scholar Award, candidates must meet ALL the following criteria:
+Who can apply for this program?
+Applicants for the K12 Program must meet ALL of the following criteria:

-• Candidate must have a clinical or research doctorate (PhD, ScD, DrPH, MD, DO, DC, ND, DDS, DMD, DNS or equivalent)
+• Eligible applicants will have earned a clinical or research doctorate, including PhD, ScD, DrPH, MD, DO, DC, ND, DDS, DMD, DNS or equivalent in the prior 10 years.

-• Candidate cannot hold an extramural career development award or have one under review at the time of submitting their K12 proposal.
+• Candidates cannot hold an extramural career development award or have an extramural career development application under review at the time of submission.

-The benefit of the K12 Award is that it allows researchers the dedicated time to focus on their research.
+Why should I apply for this Award?
+The benefit of the receiving a K12 or CTSA Scholar Award is that it allows researchers the dedicated time to focus on their research.
 The percentage of annual professional effort that a Scholar choose to dedicate to research and career development will be supported by the award, up to 75% salary support for at least two years.

 More Information